SynoCommunity/spksrc/README.spk-toolchain.rst

 Toolchain-gcc47 is a package which creates a new toolchain for a synology architecture.
 The new toolchain consists of binutils 2.23.2, gcc 4.7.3 and glibc 2.18.

-Currently only the cedarview architecture is "tested" but the package is enabled for:
+Currently only these architecture are enabled:

 cedarview, bromolow, x86 and 88f6281

 Status of the toolchains::